shiveenp/Taggit/README.md

 Taggit allows users to connect their github accounts and manage their starred repos.

+Note: Currently this app is under active maintenance 🚧 while I migrate the backend to Spring.

 ## Motivation

 This project was borne out of my own need to be able organise several OSS projects that I routinely stared on github and have them allocated within neat tags.
 Think of it like [Pocket](https://getpocket.com/) but for git repositories.